confluentinc/kafka-images/examples/cp-server-native/README-oauth.md

 # OAuth with Keycloak + GraalVM Native Kafka Demo

-This example demonstrates OAuth authentication with Keycloak integrated with GraalVM native Kafka, including RBAC permissions and automated testing.
+This example demonstrates OAuth authentication with Keycloak integrated with `cp-server-native` GraalVM native Kafka, including RBAC permissions and automated testing.

 ## What This Demonstrates